 Honored by numerous awards, Bill was installed in the MPI Chicago Area Chapter Hall of Fame for contributions to the industry in 2006 and was named by the PCMA Education Foundation for Lifetime Achievement as their 2010 Education Honoree.

-Frank Alletto, adjunct professor, teaches HOSM 399, the final independent study course in Roosevelt's undergrad HOSM program.
+Frank Alletto, adjunct professor, has been teaching HOSM 399 since 2003, the final independent study course in Roosevelt's undergrad HOSM program.
 Frank serves as the thesis advisor to seniors who began their thesis work in their 290 course.
 This capstone course demands careful and comprehensive research, well focused and organized writing, and a disciplined, independent work ethic.
 Students come to Frank's course with an initial, 10-page proposal, and spend the semester narrowing, refining, and developing their research into a 30-35 page final thesis.

-Kevin E. Dunn, adjunct professor, teaches a graduate-level leadership course in the Manfred Steinfeld School of Hospitality and Tourism.
+Kevin E. Dunn, adjunct professor since 2004, teaches a graduate-level leadership course in the Manfred Steinfeld School of Hospitality and Tourism.

 Kevin is Founder and President of Dunn Enterprises, a high-impact company that coaches and consults with CEOs to clarify their company vision and achieve the profit and growth goals of the organization.